 Living with encopresis

 Making changes in your child’s diet and activity level may help prevent constipation and stool soiling.
 But solving encopresis may be harder for some children.
 If your child soils his or her underwear, don’t get angry or punish your child.
 Consider getting professional help for yourself if you find your getting so frustrated and angry you become unable to help your child.

 School-age children who don’t want to use school restrooms may need to use a private bathroom.
 You may have to talk with the school principal and teachers.
 You may need to create a plan so that your child can use the restroom as needed.
 Involving appropriate, understanding school personnel can also help with the emotional issues he/she may be facing.
 Consider talking to the school psychologist or school counselor to help develop a supportive school environment for you child.
 This may be especially important if your child has been bullied because of the encopresis..

 It may be helpful to have your child sit on the toilet twice a day for 10 minutes.
 This helps encourage regular bowel movements.
 Try doing this 10-20 minutes after your child eats.
 Keeping a notebook or log of stool soiling accidents may also help.
 You and your child can see if there is a pattern to the accidents.
 Or you may find there are some triggers that can be controlled.
 Your child's healthcare provider can also give helpful suggestions and medicines as needed.

 When should I call my child's healthcare provider?

 Talk with your child's healthcare provider if your child has hard, painful stools or soils his or her underwear.
 Also call if your child doesn’t have a bowel movement for 3 or 4 days in a row or complains of abdominal pain.

 Key points about encopresis

 - Encopresis is when a child accidentally leaks stool into his or her underwear.
 It is also called stool soiling.

 - It happens to children ages 4 and older who have already been toilet trained.

-- It is most often because of long-term (chronic) constipation.
+- It's most often because of long-term (chronic) constipation.